ROvACC/training-docs/docs/source/sop/bucharest.rst

 Both TWRs shall select the optimal runway in use, considering the wind component and the RVR at the airport.

+| Traffic at LRBS will be accommodated based on the traffic at LROP.
+| Departures from LRBS runway 07 will be instructed to turn at safety altitude to heading 080 so they proceed on a parallel track with the departures from LROP.

 .. list-table:: Transition Level
    :header-rows: 1